 “Yes, but Dobby is concerned for Draco.
 Are you ill, old Master?”

 “Ill?
 No. I’ve never felt better.”
-Draco said as he realized that his headache was now completely gone.
+Draco said as he realized that his headache from earlier was now completely gone.

 “It’s just that the Malfoys haven’t had a happy Christmas since before you know what happened.”
 Dobby said knowingly.